 KATE BALDWIN is currently starring in the Tony Award winning Broadway revival of Hello, Dolly! for which she personally received Tony Award, Drama Desk and Outer Critics Award nominations.
 Other Broadway credits include: Finian's Rainbow (Tony Award, Drama Desk and Outer Critics Award nominations), Big Fish, Wonderful Town, Thoroughly Modern Millie and The Full Monty.
 Off-Broadway, she received Drama Desk nominations for her work in The Keen Company's production of John & Jen and the Public Theatre's production of Michael John LaChuisa's Giant.
 Also off-Broadway: Songbird at 59E59 Street Theaters.
 Film: Brooklyn Brothers Beat the Best.
 TV: "Law & Order: SVU".
 PBS: "First You Dream: The Music of Kander & Ebb" and "Live From Lincoln Center: Stephen Sondheim's Passion."
 Concerts: Chicago Humanities Festival, NSO, PSO and the American Songbook Series.
 Recording: Let's See What Happens and She Loves Him: Live at Feinstein's (PS Classics). www.kate-baldwin.com

-KYLE MCARTHUR Kyle McArthur is thrilled to be making his professional theatrical debut after playing Simon in the O'Neill NMTC reading of Superhero.
-Other readings include Disney's Freaky Friday 80min (Adam), Rapture (Andy), Stuck (Rayce), and The America Project (Cam).
-When not performing, Kyle enjoys attending college and spending time with his family of four brothers.
-Thanks to Terrific Talent, Abrams Artists, Telsey, Second Stage, Tom Kitt and the Superhero Team for this opportunity.
+KYLE MCARTHUR Kyle McArthur is thrilled to be making his professional debut in Superhero after playing Simon at the O'Neill NMTC.
+When not performing, Kyle enjoys spending time with his family of four brothers.
+Thanks to Laura Pietropinto and Marianne Leone at Terrific Talent, Abrams Artists, Telsey, Second Stage, Tom Kitt and the Superhero Team for this opportunity.

 BRYCE PINKHAM is most widely known for originating the role of 'Monty Navarro' in the Tony Winning Musical A Gentleman's Guide to Love and Murder on Broadway, for which he was nominated for Tony, Grammy, and Drama Desk awards.
 He soon after appeared in the Broadway revival of The Heidi Chronicles and was nominated for an Outer Critics Circle Award and a Drama League Award for Distinguished Performance in 2015.
 His other Broadway credits include Holiday Inn, Ghost the Musical, and Bloody Bloody Andrew Jackson.
 He most recently starred in Benny and Joon a new musical adaptation of the 1993 movie starring Johnny Depp at the Old Globe Theater.
 His latest onscreen appearances include Baz Luhrmann's Netflix series The Get Down, Robert De Niro's The Comedian, and as a series regular on PBS's Civil War drama series Mercy Street.
 His other TV credits include "Blindspot", "The Good Wife" and "Person of Interest". @theBrycecapades